LukeAveil/CV/README.md

 Through my time spent at Makers Academy I have become proficient in working in all areas of web development.
 Whilst working on several collaborative projects I have focused on all aspects of the development process, these skills and experiences allow me to immediately contribute to both front-end and back-end development.

-#### Eagerness to learn
+#### Fearless learner

-Being thrown in 'the deep end' every day has helped me develop the ability to learn new subjects/concepts/languages fast and efficiently.
+Being thrown in 'the deep end' every day has helped me develop the ability to learn new technologies fast and efficiently.
+I’ll attempt any task that is thrown at me, but when things are beyond my capabilities I am able to give quick and concise feedback as to why.
 Not being afraid of learning something new, no matter how complex, has become second nature and I am always striving to further my knowledge.

 #### Collaboration